-Venue: TBC, Queen Mary University of London, Mile End Road, London E1 4NS
+Venue: GO Jones Lecture Theatre, Queen Mary University of London, Mile End Road, London E1 4NS

 The Centre for Law and Society in a Global Context (CLSGC) Annual Lecture 2018 will be delivered by Professor James Tully.
 His lecture is titled 'Two Lawyers on Nonviolence: Mohandas K. Gandhi and Richard B. Gregg'.
 This event is organised and chaired by Dr Maks Del Mar.

 In response to the rampant violence, domination, exploitation, and inequality of the present age, as well as to the sustainability crisis they cause, there has been a remarkable revival of interest in nonviolence, both in practice and in law, social sciences and humanities.
 In its most ambitious form, this problematisation of global violence and unsustainability is an attempt to link nonviolence with the conditions of human and ecological sustainability, often referred to as peace ecology or eco-nonviolence.
 Yet, the dominant form of nonviolence today, often referred to as pragmatic nonviolence, civil resistance, or nonviolence as technique, has a narrow scope that is unfit for this Herculean task.